-The Covered California University is the learning and development branch.
-As experts on change adoption strategies, information dissemination, knowledge-sharing, and management, learning programs and systems, the branch collaborates with programs and interacts across the organization leveraging subject matter experts and maintains both written materials and training courses that support organizational effectiveness and development.
+The Covered California University (CCU) is the learning and development branch.
+CCU provides expertise on change-adoption strategies, information dissemination and learning programs and systems.
+The branch collaborates with programs and interacts across the organization, leveraging subject-matter experts and maintaining written materials and training courses that support organizational effectiveness and development.
 The branch manages and administers the technology that supports information and training, including the Knowledge Hub, Knowledge Management Center, Customer Relationship Management Salesforce Knowledge, Absorb Learning Management System and LinkedIn Learning.
 The branch consists of the following sections: Knowledge and Data section and the Learning Programs Section with supporting specialists in Diversity, Equity and Inclusion and Organizational Change Management.
-The proposed budget for FY 2024-25 totals \$7.1 million.
+The approved budget for FY 2024-25 totals \$7.1 million.